Karaoke-Manager/karman/CONTRIBUTING.md

 Currently there is no preferred format for a proposal.
 However you should make an attempt at describing the proposed change as clearly as you can.
 Some proposals make take a lot of time to get implemented.
 The clearer you can describe the feature the lower are the chances that the understanding of the proposal changes during development.

+There is an issue template for feature proposals that we recommend you use.
+The finalized proposal should always be kept in the original issue.
+If the proposal has to be amended the issue is edited correspondingly.
+Maintainers may edit proposals to make notes about implications or implementation details.
+Ideally the issue itself contains only the proposal and all discussions are held in the comments (including any initial request for comments).

 ## Milestones and Projects

 We use milestones and GitHub projects to track the Karman roadmap.
 For each version there will be a milestone.
 Proposals and issues get assigned to these milestones to put them on the roadmap for that version.